-You can download a copy from our Canadian website (www.sunlife.ca) - go to Insurance, select Learn more about life insurance, then Learn more about participating life insurance.
+You can download a copy from our Canadian website (www.sunlife.ca) - go to Insurance, select Life insurance, then Participating life insurance.
 The link to the pamphlet is at the right hand side of the screen under "Related Resources".

 You can also request a copy from the Corporate Secretary.
 Please refer to the contact information on page 5.